 Fastest Players to 300 Career Home Runs in MLB History as Aaron Judge Nears Mark

+Fastest Players to 300 Career Home Runs in MLB History After Aaron Judge Reaches Mark

-Entering Tuesday's game against the Chicago White Sox, Judge, sitting at 299 home runs for his career, is on the doorstep of the 300-home run club, of which 160 players are in.
-Having played 953 career games in the big leagues leading into Tuesday's game, the Yankees slugger could become the fastest player to hit 300 career home runs in MLB history.
+Entering Wednesday's game against the Chicago White Sox, Judge, sitting at 299 home runs for his career, was on the doorstep of the 300-home run club, of which 161 players are in.
+Judge became the 162nd, belting a three-run home run in the eighth inning of Wednesday's 10-2 victory.
+He became the fastest player in MLB history to reach 300 career home runs, having done so after just 955 games, surpassing the previous record, 1,087 games, set by Ralph Kiner back in 1953.

-With Judge set to reach the mark, it's got us thinking.
-Which players are currently the fastest to the 300-career home run mark?
+Here's where Judge stands in history along with the other fastest sluggers to 300 career home runs.

 The Fewest Games to 300 Career Home Runs in MLB History